Skip to main content

 • release-standalone.yml fires after the push-to-main Docker build succeeds: retag sha-<commit>X.Y.Z → cosign-sign → tag vX.Y.Z → GitHub Release.
 Staging is already running the same digest under the sha-<commit> tag from the push-to-main deploy, so no second deploy is needed.
 Skipped if a release for that version already exists.

-• release-vscode-extension.yml fires when vscode-extension/package.json changes: builds the library + extension, packages the VSIX, attests it via sigstore (actions/attest-build-provenance), then publishes to both VS Marketplace (vsce) and Open VSX (ovsx) gated on the vscode-marketplace environment.
-Tags apollon-vscode@X.Y.Z → GitHub Release with the VSIX attached.
+• release-vscode-extension.yml fires when the version in vscode-extension/package.json changes: builds the library + extension, packages the VSIX, attests it via sigstore (actions/attest-build-provenance), then publishes to the VS Marketplace (vsce) and, when OVSX_PAT is set, to Open VSX (ovsx) — both gated on the vscode-marketplace environment.
+Tags apollon-extension@X.Y.Z → GitHub Release with the VSIX attached.
+Any other edit to the manifest, including the publisher and name that decide the Marketplace identity, is picked up by the next release rather than triggering one; publish it with a workflow_dispatch.

 3. Promote standalone to production: Actions → Deploy to Productionimage-tag: X.Y.Z.